sanglantes/hearsay/README.md

 - `server`: Server and port to connect to on start-up.
 - `channel`: Channel to connect to on start-up.
 - `message_pool_size`: By default, hearsay does not submit an incoming message to the database when received.
 Instead, it waits for a message pool to fill up before creating a transaction where all (in this case 20) messages are submitted.
 This prevents frequent I/O. Depending on server size, you might want to adjust this value, but 20 is a good middle ground.
 - `message_quota`: This is an important setting.
 Before users can access NLP commands, they must fulfil a message quota.
 If the message quota is too low, the bot will make inaccurate assessments.
-Four-hundred is on the lower side.
+One thousand is high, but yields accurate results.
+It is not unreasonable to lower this limit.
 - `people_quota`: Before authorship attribution commands can be used, five people must fulfil the `message_quota`.
 With a lower `people_quota`, the author population becomes less diverse.
 Five is a good start for small to medium big servers.
 - `deletion_days`: When a user issues the `forget` command, all their data will be purged.
 To prevent accidental deletions, their request is put on a schedule.
 After the set amount of days, their data will be purged.
 Note that `deletion_days` cannot be lower than one.
 - `bert`: Enables text embeddings with Google's BERT language model.